Acheroniano/banksys-diome/BANKSYS-GOLang.md

 Package and Imports:

-package main: Go programs start with a package declaration. import (...): Imports necessary packages for input/output, random numbers, string manipulation, etc.
+package main: Go programs start with a package declaration.<br>
+** import (...)**: Imports necessary packages for input/output, random numbers, string manipulation, etc.
 Global Variables:

 Global variables are declared outside of any function.